kritzcreek/psc-ide/PROTOCOL.md

 ### Distance Matcher

-The Distance matcher isn't implemented at this point.
+The Distance matcher is meant to provide corrections for typos.
+It calculates the edit distance in between the search and the loaded identifiers.

 ```json
 {